Uploading data

 If you are using the Bianca Cluster at UPPMAX for analysing your data, there are some additional steps.
 These will be clearly marked in the guide.

 This guide contains instructions on how to upload data to FEGA Sweden.
 We will take you through the process step by step.
-The guide comprises six major steps, of which two are only relevant for Bianca users:
+The guide comprises six major steps, two of which are only relevant for Bianca users:

 - Install the sda-cli tool